nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 │   └── srcServer.js          # Starts dev webserver with hot reloading and opens your app in your default browser ├── src                       # Source code
 │   ├── _core                 # Folder containing all cmc-core files that should not need to be modified by external developer
-│   │   └── actions           # Core Flux/Redux actions.
-List of distinct actions that can occur in the app.
+│   │   ├── actions           # Core Flux/Redux actions.
+Classes with static functions that define the actions  that can occur in the app.
 │   │   ├── components        # Core React components
 │   │   ├── constants         # Core application constants including constants for Redux
 │   │   ├── reducers          # Core Redux reducers.
 Your state is altered here based on actions │   │   │   ├── models        # Core state models acted upon by reducers.
 Each reducer corresponds to a model │   │   │   └── reducerFunctions  # Functions used by core reducers, separated out for cleanliness │   │   ├── styles              # Core CSS Styles, typically written in Sass │   │   │   └── resources     # Style media resources like favicons and images required by core │   │   ├── store           # Redux store configuration, modifications usually unnecessary
 │   │   ├── tests               # All Core tests
 │   │   │   └── data            # Any dummy data core tests may need
 │   │   └── utils               # Application constants including constants for Redux
 │   ├── components            # Components that live outside of Core, used for applications built on top of Core.
 By default contains only AppContainer.js stub file for getting started.
 │   ├── constants             # Container for user defined constant files.
 Also includes appConfig.js which is used for general app config.
 │   ├── default-data          # Default data for the application